suren-m/cw/labs/02_kubernetes/07_volumes_configmaps_and_secrets.md

 5. `Exec` into the container and create a file inside the mounted storage.

     ```bash
+    # exec into the container
     kubectl exec pod/volumepod -it -- sh

+    # cd into mounted storage
     cd /mnt/my-persistent-storage/

+    # create a file with some text
     echo "hello world" > hello.txt

+    # verify below prints file contents as expected
+    cat hello.txt

+    # exit the container shell
     exit
     ```